Engin-Boot/pong-stage-aruna09/Stage0/Start-State.md

 ## Acceptance Criteria

-### Scenario: when the user presses the "Start Game" button
+### Scenario: the user clicks the "Start Game" button

-  Given: the app is open in idle state
+  Given: the app is open in idle state and the two players are in the game

   When: user presses on the "Start Game" button